How to Sell Wholesale to Retailers Online in 7 Steps in 2023

 Step 6: Create Your Line Sheet or Inventory Catalog

-A line sheet is the catalog that buyers will use to place an order on your products; it displays all your product images and their descriptions, wholesale prices, IDs or names, and any other important information.
-Line sheets are supposed to give buyers an overview of everything you have to offer, so keep your formatting simple and clean for easy reading.
+A line sheet is the catalog buyers will use to place an order on your products; it displays all your product images and their descriptions, wholesale prices, IDs or names, and any other important information.
+Line sheets are supposed to give buyers an overview of everything you offer, so keep your formatting simple and clean for easy reading.

 While keeping things orderly will help with readability, you also want to be sure that your line sheet includes some branding.
 This will help retailers determine if your products are a good fit for their business, and will give you a chance to present your brand when buying decisions are being made.

-Step 7: Find Your Customers
+Step 7: Find Your Buyers